publishpress/PublishPress-Authors/readme.txt

 * **Multiple Authors**.
 By default, WordPress only allows one author per post.
 PublishPress Authors allows you to add an unlimited number of authors to each post.
 This is very useful if you have a busy site and need to manage and give credit to coauthors.
 * **Guest Authors**.
 You can create Guest Authors who don’t have an account on your site.
 This is important because not all writers need a username and password.
 * **Author Pages**.
 PublishPress Authors allows you to showcase the work of each individual author with customizable author pages where you decide which post information is displayed.
+* **Author Categories**.
+You can use PublishPress Authors to categorize your authors as Coauthors, Reviews, Editors, Photographers, and more.

 ## PublishPress Authors Pro ##